How to find an architect

 Verifying experience and past work

 Evaluating an architect's previous projects offers insights into their expertise and style.
 When you discuss past projects, focus on those similar to yours.
-This comparison helps gauge the architect's capability in handling your specific needs.
+This comparison helps gauge the architect's capability to handle your specific needs.

 Assessing portfolios for similar projects